dakotabenjamin/CameraCalibration/README.md

 ## Usage: Calibrate chessboard

-First you will need to take some photos of a black and white chessboard, [like this one](http://www.mrpt.org/downloads/camera-calibration-checker-board_9x7.pdf).
+First you will need to take some photos of a black and white chessboard with a white border, [like this one](http://www.mrpt.org/downloads/camera-calibration-checker-board_9x7.pdf).

 Then you will run the `opencv_calibrate.py` script to generate the matrix and distortion files.
 ```